SalomePlatform/smesh/doc/salome/gui/SMESH/input/constructing_meshes.rst

 Changing sub-mesh priority
 ##########################

-If the mesh contains concurrent :ref:`sub-meshes <constructing_submeshes_page>`, it is possible to change the priority of their computation, i.e. to change the priority of applying algorithms to the shared sub-shapes of the Mesh shape.
+If the mesh contains concurrent :ref:`sub-meshes <constructing_submeshes_page>`, it is possible to change their :ref:`default priority <submesh_priority>`.
+Changing priority works in two ways:

+* For sub-meshes with assigned algorithms of same dimension generating mesh of *several dimensions*, it sets the order in which the sub-meshes are computed.
+* For the rest sub-meshes, it sets the order in which the sub-meshes are checked when looking for  meshing parameters to apply to a sub-shape.
+Examples below present this way.
+To impose the order in which sub-meshes with uni-dimensional algorithms are computed, invoke **Compute Sub-mesh** command on sub-meshes in a desired order.

 *To change sub-mesh priority:*